Melissa Gorga’s Fans Have Mixed Feelings About New Family Pic

 Real Housewives of New Jersey star Melissa Gorga shared a series of two photos of her family as they took a ride to the Jersey coastline in a luxe party bus in honor of her daughter Antonia’s birthday.
 The clan grouped together in the fancy automobile and enjoyed a comfortable ride in celebration of the 15-year-old’s special day.
-The images were liked over 29,000 times and counting.
+The images were liked over 29,000 times.

 In the first pic, taken within the spacious interior of the large party bus, was Melissa’s husband Joe, Antonia, and sons Gino and Joey.

-Joe donned a dark baseball cap, a black Adidas t-shirt, athletic bottoms, and slides.
+Joe sported a dark baseball cap, a black Adidas T-shirt, athletic bottoms, and slides.
 The birthday girl wore a white tube top, denim cutoffs, and sandals.
 Her normally curly hair appeared to have been straightened.

 Gino sat next to his sister.
-He had on a white t-shirt and what appeared to be blue shorts.
+He had on a white T-shirt and what appeared to be blue shorts.
 The RHONJ star was next in the photo.
-She wore a blue sleeveless shirt, denim shorts, and flip flops.
+She wore a blue sleeveless shirt, denim shorts, and flip-flops.
 Her hair was long and loose, hanging down her back.
-Finally, Joey wrapped up the family photo in a gray Nike t-shirt and basketball shorts.
+Finally, Joey wrapped up the family photo in a gray Nike T-shirt and basketball shorts.

-The automobile featured a ceiling that had lights that were turned to the color purple, illuminating the entire upper interior of the vehicle.
+The automobile featured a ceiling that had purple lights, illuminating the entire upper interior of the vehicle.
 It had spacious windows perfect for watching the scenery go by in comfort.
-A large-screen television was seen at the back of the bus.
+A large screen television was seen at the back of the bus.
 The seats were a dark color and plush.
 They ran the length of the vehicle on either side as well as underneath the television as well.

 In the second image, Antonia and Melissa stood alongside one another as they smiled for the camera and posed at the rear of the vehicle.